Table of Contents[Hide][Show]

 - Central Sleep Apnea (CSA): This type of sleep apnea occurs when the brain improperly sending signals to the muscles in your body that control breathing, telling them to stop working.
 It occurs frequently in people who are sick for other reasons but is significantly less common than obstructive sleep apnea.
 Central sleep apnea is likely accountable for less than 20% of all sleep apnea cases.
 (2)

 - Complex Sleep Apnea Syndrome (CSAS): This is a combination of both obstructive sleep apnea and central sleep apnea.

 People with serious sleep apnea easily get the attention and treatment of a doctor.
 But people with milder forms of sleep-disordered breathing are often not be treated with the same urgency.

 I believe that’s a mistake.

 According to the American Sleep Apnea Association, 22 million Americans suffer from sleep apnea.
 What’s worse, 80% of cases of moderate to severe sleep apnea are undiagnosed.

-Grinding is the canary in the coal mine when it comes to sleep-disordered breathing.
+Grinding might be the canary in the coal mine when it comes to sleep-disordered breathing.

 Grinding saves our lives—forcing us to breathe again even in the stage of sleep where we’re paralyzed.
 But the long-term effects of bruxism as your only protection from sleep apnea are very serious.

 Tensing up the muscles to grind bounces the body out of deep sleep.
 That happens to be the most restorative and beneficial stage of sleep.